 “Both my parents were fashion designers and I grew up watching them work on designs.
 Then I just knew I wanted to grow up to be like them.”

-A New York native, Sapphire has a younger sister, Zephyra and younger brother, Omar and is an honor student at Success Academy Elementary School.
+A New York native, Sapphire has a younger sister, Zephyra, and a younger brother, Omar, and is an honor student at Success Academy Elementary School.
 Here’s her story.